objectbox/objectbox-swift/Source/README.md

 ## Development

-- Ensure the latest Xcode is installed (Swift 5.3+, command line tools should be included).
+- Ensure a recent Xcode version is installed (see section below, Swift 5.9+).
 - Ensure [homebrew](https://brew.sh/) is installed, e.g. setup.sh uses it.
 - Ensure [rbenv](https://github.com/rbenv/rbenv) and ruby is installed, see section below.
 - Run `./setup.sh` or see [setup.sh](setup.sh) and only run what is needed.